Every major media player has added toolbars, update managers, streaming integrations, and UI chrome that slows it down.

 Converting Files Before Playback

-mpv plays the vast majority of files without any pre-processing, but occasionally you may have a file in an unusual container or with encoding that causes compatibility issues.
-HandBrake handles batch transcoding between formats with a full GUI.
+mpv plays the vast majority of files without any pre-processing, but occasionally a file in an unusual container or with broken encoding causes compatibility issues.

 TR